redwoodjs/redwood/docs/docs/how-to/background-worker.md

 # Creating a Background Worker with Exec and Faktory

-In this cookbook, we'll use Redwood's [exec CLI command](cli-commands.md#exec) to create a background worker using [Faktory](https://contribsys.com/faktory/).
+In this how to, we'll use Redwood's [exec CLI command](cli-commands.md#exec) to create a background worker using [Faktory](https://contribsys.com/faktory/).

 At a high level, Faktory is a language-agnostic, persistent background-job server.
 You can run it [with Docker](https://github.com/contribsys/faktory/wiki/Docker).